 - To establish you as a thought leader in your industry

 - To optimize content creation and distribution as per the data analytics you see vis-à-vis your content performance

 - To consolidate your process of engagement with your followers and community on the social networks

 None of these objectives are exclusive to this stage.
-But my experience says that first you strive to become a go-to resource for buyers (introduction stage), and then you become a thought leader (growth stage).
+But my experience says that first, you strive to become a go-to resource for buyers (introduction stage), and then you become a thought leader (growth stage).

 I am right now at the growth stage.
-All the work I put in at the introduction stage has helped me get recognition in terms of all the influencer awards I get, all the talks I am invited to deliver, all the ratings I get from the audience of the events I address as a speaker.
+All the work I put in at the introduction stage has helped me get recognition in terms of all the influencer awards I get, all the talks I am invited to deliver, and all the ratings I get from the audience of the events I address as a speaker.